 A newcomer to the field of historical musicology, he primarily studies the role of organ music in European liturgy, Swiss renaissance keyboard music, and continuo performance in the works of J.S.
 Bach.
 He is the new Director of Musicology for Bach Society Houston, and his paper "Rhythm and Meter in French Classical Plainchant" will be published by Oxford University’s journal Early Music.
 Additionally, he has also presented at the Eastman-Rochester Organ Initiative and National Convention of the American Guild of Organists, and writes program notes for the Boulder Bach Festival.

-Holman received Bachelor of Music Degrees in Organ and Vocal Performance from the University of Illinois at Urbana-Champaign, and the Master of Music Degree in Organ Performance from the Moores School of Music at the University of Houston.
-He studied organ with Robert Bates and Dana Robinson, and harpsichord with Matthew Dirst and Charlotte Mattax.
-In his spare time, he enjoys traveling, studying languages, and playing historic pianos.
+He received Bachelor of Music Degrees in Organ and Vocal Performance from the University of Illinois at Urbana-Champaign, and the Master of Music Degree in Organ Performance from the University of Houston.
+He studied organ with Robert Bates and Dana Robinson, and harpsichord with Charlotte Mattax and Matthew Dirst.